-Dallas Zoning Attorney
+Texas Zoning Attorney

-Land Use Lawyers Serving Clients Throughout Texas
+Land Use Lawyers Serving Clients in Dallas and Texas at Large

 Depending on the location, business operations, and intention of use, your project will require certain adherence to local and federal ordinances.
 It is critical to understand how land use and zoning apply to your development.

 Our land use and zoning law attorney at McPherson Law Firm PLLC has over three decades of experience in this field.
 With a background in environmental and real estate law, Attorney McPherson is well-equipped to help you meet your long-term goals.

 Understanding Land Use and Zoning Laws in Texas